Transportation FAQs

 If it's urgent to retrieve an item left on a bus (e.g., an instrument is needed that night for a concert) call the Transportation Center to ask if there's a way to get it back.
 Before you call, please verify you can arrive at the Transportation Center before 4:30 P.M. when the office closes.
 It's often not possible to retrieve an item at the end of the day because many drivers don't complete their routes until after the office closes.

-Yes, if all the following apply:
+Yes, if all the following eligibility criteria apply:

 Visit our Boundaries & Maps webpage to see if a student's primary residence is within the MCPASD school boundary.
-Contact the private school with questions about their school's attendance areas.

-Contact the private school early in the calendar year if you want to confirm whether or not your student(s) is eligible and will be submitted.
+2. Early in the calendar year contact the private school to confirm whether or not your student(s) is eligible and will be submitted to MCPASD.
 If not, you won't receive an offer.

-In May, one parent/guardian will receive an email with one survey to complete for all eligible students.
-We email only one person to avoid receiving duplicate response; it will be whichever contact the private school submits to us.
-Both parents want to check their inbox and spam folders throughout the month.
+In May, one parent/guardian will receive an email with one survey to complete for all eligible students in their family.
+Only one person is contacted to avoid receiving duplicate response.
+That person will be whoever the private school submits.